YourePrettyGood/DyakCladeGenomes/README.md

 Work is ongoing to refine transcript models using [StringTie](https://github.com/gpertea/stringtie/), and potentially more models and UTRs based on transcripts assembled using [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/).
 We may also be testing out the [Comparative Annotation Toolkit](https://github.com/ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit) in Augustus-TM(R) and Augustus-CGP modes.

+## Current data freeze availability:

+The current assembly and annotation freeze (2019/12/11) is available (please be courteous about our publication intent) on [Google Drive](https://drive.google.com/drive/folders/1-EhPAg9QVTdqoBaq68xifMmhJ4ntLPJc?usp=sharing).

+Pseudoreferences of the population samples may be linked from here in the future (please e-mail for more details).

 ## Assembly contiguity assessments:

 Dependencies: